Pay by Phone Casinos Canada 2026: Deposits, Limits & Withdrawals

 What is pay by phone at an online casino?

-Can I withdraw my casino winnings via pay by phone?
+Can I withdraw my winnings using pay by phone?

-No. Pay by phone is a deposit-only method at online casinos.
-The technology doesn’t support outbound transfers.
-You’ll need a separate withdrawal method — Interac e-Transfer is the most practical option for Canadian players, offering fast processing and CAD support with no currency conversion.
+No. Pay by phone is deposit-only at every Canadian casino that offers it, the underlying technology has no mechanism for outbound transfers.
+You’ll need a separate withdrawal method, Interac e-Transfer is the standard choice for Canadian players.

 Which Canadian carriers support pay by phone casino deposits?

-Rogers, Bell, and Telus on postpaid plans are the most reliably supported.
-Freedom Mobile, Fido, Koodo, and Virgin Plus generally work as well.
-Smaller MVNOs vary.
-Note that your carrier may have third-party billing disabled by default — contact them to enable it if deposits are being declined.
+Rogers, Bell, and Telus on postpaid plans are the most consistently supported, along with their MVNOs, Fido, Koodo, and Virgin Plus.
+Prepaid support varies by carrier.
+If deposits are being declined, your carrier may have third-party billing switched off, contact them to enable it.

 Are there fees for pay by phone casino deposits?